Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

-Do the Passive Spine and Neck Stretch two or three times a day or whenever you feel a lack of concentration, tiredness and stiffness in the body.
-If you delay the treatment, there will be no cure for your pain and eventually you’ll be sitting at your laptop in agony, making mistakes or writing utter garbage because your brain will be deprived of sufficient blood and oxygen to function properly.
-So get off your seat now and go lie down on the floor as shown above.
+Do the Passive Spine and Neck Stretch two or three times a day or whenever you feel a lack of concentration, tiredness, and stiffness in the body.
+If you delay the treatment, there will be no cure for your pain.
+Eventually, you’ll be sitting at your laptop in agony, making mistakes, or writing utter garbage because your brain will be deprived of sufficient blood and oxygen to function properly.
+So get off your seat now and go lie down on the floor, as shown above.
 It’ll only take a few minutes.
 When you recover, your productivity will be greatly improved.
-So in the long run you are gaining time and a higher quality output.
+So, in the long run, you are gaining time and a higher quality output.

 Advanced Neck Exercise Video

 The following video shows the "Head Walk," an advanced neck exercise for those who are comfortable lying on the floor without a cushion under the head.
 Remember, if your neck is short, i.e., too deeply curved, do not do the "Head Walk" yet until you have elongated and re-aligned your neck fully.
 Instead, skip to the next paragraph where you get a chance to lengthen your neck without doing anything at all other than reverse the force of gravity.

 Strengthen the Neck and Expand the Chest With "Head Walk"